amplication/docs/docs/plugins/event-hierarchy.md

 Each of these main events includes other events to create the server's files and the admin-ui files (in our source code, it is sometimes referred to as `modules`).

+For a complete list of Node.js events, descriptions, parameters, and examples, refer to the [Node.js Plugin Events Reference](/plugins/plugin-events/create-server/) section.

 The following diagram represents the execution order of the events in DSG for Node.js:

 ![A Diagram of Node.js Plugins Events](./assets/hierarchy.png)